Chia-Network/cadt/README.md

 ### How to use the API

 CADT will be transitioning to version 2 of the API while phasing out version 1 of the API.
-For v2 documenentation, please see the [CADT v2 RPC Guide](docs/cadt_rpc_api_v2.md).
-For v1, please see the [CADT v1 RPC Guide](docs/cadt_rpc_api.md).
+For v2 API endpoints documentation, please see the [CADT v2 RPC Guide](docs/cadt_rpc_api_v2.md).
+For v1 API endpoints, please see the [CADT v1 RPC Guide](docs/cadt_rpc_api.md).

 ### Upgrading a v1 system to v2

-V2 of the CADT API is available on versions above 1.7.25.
+V2 of the CADT API is available on versions above 1.7.26.
 When a v2 compatible version is first run, the CADT config file will be migrated from the `~/.chia/mainnet/cadt/v1` directory to the `~/.chia/mainnet/cadt` directory.
 This new config file will contain parameters for both the v1 and v2 API.
 The v1 and v2 endpoints and sync services can be enabled and disabled individually.

+Therefore, whether you are already connected to v1 and upgrading, or you are new to CAD Trust and starting directly on v2, follow the installation setup in this README and use a v2-compatible CADT version.

-Data cannot be migrated automatically from v1 to v2, but a v1 organization [can be upgraded](/docs/cadt_rpc_api_v2.md#upgrade-v1-organization-to-v2).
+However, data cannot be migrated automatically from v1 to v2.
+A v1 organization running on CADT must be upgraded using the `POST /v2/organization/upgrade` endpoint.
+Upgrade details are available in the [v2 API documentation](/docs/cadt_rpc_api_v2.md#upgrade-v1-organization-to-v2).

 ## Installation